-For more luxury, check out the Hotel Park Split by Bačvice Beach – it iis one of the most luxurious places to stay in Split.
+For more luxury, check out the Hotel Park Split by Bačvice Beach – it is one of the most luxurious places to stay in Split.

-In Dubrovnik, I recommend staying in the old town of the city – prices are high, but you can take your time strolling the unique old town of the city without the crowds early in the morning or in the evening.
+In Dubrovnik, I recommend staying in the old town of the city.
+Prices are high, but you can take your time strolling the city’s unique old town without the crowds early in the morning or in the evening.

 Because what you will find plenty of in Dubrovnik is tourists.
-Seriously, Dubrovnik gets crowded as heck and you will enjoy the quietness when the day tourists are not there yet.
-The TV show Games of Thrones has done its part – but even without the show, Dubrovnik has been a popular destination.
+Seriously, Dubrovnik gets crowded as heck, and you will enjoy the quietness when the day tourists are not there yet.
+The TV show Games of Thrones has done its part, but Dubrovnik has been a popular destination even without the show.

-I stayed at two different places in Dubrovnik and enjoyed both – one was directly within the city walls and one was just outside the city walls.
+I stayed at two different places in Dubrovnik and enjoyed both – one was directly within the city walls and just outside the city walls.